frictionlessdata/datapackage-js/README.md

 // Fails with a data validation error
 ```

 Let's fix not available location.
 There is a `missingValues` property in Table Schema specification.
 As a first try we set `missingValues` to `N/A` in `resource.descriptor.schema`.
-Resource descriptor could be changed in-place but all changes sould be commited by `resource.commit()`:
+Resource descriptor could be changed in-place but all changes should be commited by `resource.commit()`:

 ```javascript
 resource.descriptor.schema.missingValues = 'N/A'